Last Updated on January 20, 2023

 Sequence matters.
 Thus, the win ratio influences your emotions and your well-being.

 A low win ratio increases the chances of ruin

-Obviously, this is very bad and something you need to avoid.
-A low win ratio implies a lower betting size or the need for diversification.
+This isn’t good and something you need to avoid.
+A low win ratio implies a smaller betting size or the need for diversification.

 A low win ratio increases behavioral risk